 I documented NA of dichloromethane (DCM) at sites in Oregon and California (Lehmicke et. al. 1996, Lehmicke and Mukherjee 1999).
 At a 3rd site in California, DCM concentrations exceeded 10,000 mg/l; the plume was undergoing NA and seemed to be at steady state.
 Biodegradation of DCM appeared to be generating electron donor for biodegradation of TCE where DCM/TCE plumes overlapped.
-It is known that acetate is produced during anaerobic degradation of DCM.
-This appeared to be occurring at the Oregon site as well.
+It is known that acetate is produced during anaerobic degradation (fermentation) of DCM.
+This occurred at the Oregon site as well.

 A lab study using site soil and ground water demonstrated that anaerobic degradation of DCM could supply electron donor for TCE degradation and that DCM degradation is self-limiting at high concentrations due to a large pH drop (Freedman et. al. 2005b).
 Enhanced bioremediation was implemented on the TCE plume where it did not overlap with the DCM plume in late 2009 after a 2nd study showed DCM concentrations > 20 mg/l inhibited 2 commercial TCE bioaugmentation cultures at different stages of the TCE degradation pathway (Bone et. al. 2009).